CHAPTER 29

 Throughout the Torah, the Lord warns that certain offenses result in the soul being “cut off” from among its people.
 The Hebrew verb kārat (כָּרַת) appears repeatedly in this context.
 The uncircumcised male “shall be cut off from his people; he has broken My covenant” (Genesis 17:14).
 The one who eats leavened bread during Passover “shall be cut off from Israel” (Exodus 12:15).
 The one who eats the fat of an offering “shall be cut off from his people” (Leviticus 7:25).
 The one who sins presumptuously, “that person shall be cut off from among his people.
 Because he has despised the word of the LORD, and has broken His commandment, that person shall be completely cut off; his guilt shall be upon him” (Numbers 15:30–31).

 This repeated pattern establishes a principle that the Prophets and the Lord Jesus later develop: the soul is subject to divine judgment, and that judgment results in separation from the covenant community and its blessings.
-As the earlier chapters and appendices of this book have shown, the Torah’s “cutting off” always operated within a framework that included the possibility of restoration.
+As the earlier chapters and appendices of this book show, the Torah’s “cutting off” always operated within a framework that included the possibility of restoration.
 The very system that pronounced exclusion also provided means of return—sacrifice, purification, and reintegration.
 Yet the principle remains: the soul that sins is subject to judicial separation, and the most severe offenses require the most severe remedy.

 The Torah’s language of “cutting off” provides the vocabulary and the legal precedent for what the Lord Jesus later teaches about Gehenna.
 The soul that refuses covenant faithfulness faces exclusion from the inheritance and from the joy of the Age to Come.
 What was administered partially and typologically under the Levitical order—separation from the camp, exclusion from the congregation—becomes, in the Seventh Day, the full reality to which the shadow pointed: the destruction of the corrupt soul in Gehenna and the purification of the spirit through that same fire.